AbandonedScope/finalproject/README.md

-# Final Project - GoodCafe
+# Final Project - Cafee

-A customer makes an **Order** in a cafe.
-He inputs the data for delivery.
-While making  an order, the customer can leave comments.
-The system shows **the price of the Order** and offers to pay an order **by card or cash**.
-For  received orders  during the year, client **gets a discount** depending on their quantity.
-If the Customer makes an order and does not pick it up, the administrator can block this user. *The administrator manages the menu, can blocks \ unblocks  clients*.
+The client visits the cafe website and sees a list of menu sections and dishes corresponding to them.
+He can see information about the dish, find out what ingredients it consists of, how many calories, proteins, fats and carbohydrates it contains.
+The customer adds dishes to the cart and goes to the order page.
+He makes an order and chooses the date and time when to pick it up, as well as the type of payment - cash or card.
+The administrator is reviewing the order.
+When a customer comes to pick up an order, the administrator gives him loyalty points.
+If the client did not come for the order, the administrator can lower his loyalty points and block the client.
+The administrator manages the menu, blocks / unblocks clients, adds / removes administrators.

 ### Guest can:
+- add menu item to cart
+- chande menu item in cart amount
+- delete menu items from cart
 - change language
+- find all menu items
-- find all menu
+- find all menu items by section name
 - register
 - sign in, if he is registered
-- sort all menu by price
 ### Client can:
-- add products to cart
+- add menu item to cart
+- chande menu item in cart amount
+- delete menu items from cart
 - create an order
-- delete products from cart
 - change language
-- find all menu and menu by section name
+- find all menu items
-- sort all menu or menu by section name by price
+- find all menu items by section name
 - sign out
-- update profile
-- change password
+- see it profily
+- see it active orders
 ### Admin can:
+- add menu item to cart
+- chande menu item in cart amount
+- delete menu items from cart
+- create an order
 - change language
-- find all menu and menu by section name
+- find all menu items
-- sort all menu or menu by section name by price
+- find all menu items by section name
 - sign out
-- update profile
+- see it profily
+- see it active orders
+- add new ingredient
+- change existing ingredient information
+- delete existing ingredient
+- add new menu section
-- change password
+- change existing menu section information
-- block\unblock clients
-- manage menu
+- delete existing menu section
-- manage orders
-- manage sections
-- add new admins
+- add new menu item
+- change existing menu item information
+- delete existing menu item
+- block/unblock users
+- change users roles (customer -> admin, admin -> customer)
+- find users by name
+- find information about user
+- find all orders